yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

     --location ${REGION}
 ```

-Accept the legal terms and privacy statements for the Enterprise tier.
+Accept the legal terms and privacy statements for the Enterprise plan.

-> Note: This step is necessary only if your subscription has never been used to create an Enterprise tier instance of Azure Spring Apps.
+> Note: This step is necessary only if your subscription has never been used to create an Enterprise plan instance of Azure Spring Apps.

 ```shell
 az provider register --namespace Microsoft.SaaS